ietf-wg-cellar/matroska-specification/order_guidelines.md

 A valid Matroska file requires only one Top-Level Element, the `Info` Element; however, to be playable Matroska MUST also contain at least one `Tracks` and `Cluster` Element.
 The first `Info` Element and the first `Tracks` Element MUST either be stored before the first `Cluster` Element or both be referenced by a `SeekHead` Element which occurs before the first `Cluster` Element.

-After a Matroska file has been created it may still be edited.
-For example chapters, tags or attachments may be added.
+After a Matroska file has been created it could still be edited.
+For example chapters, tags or attachments can be added.
 When new Top-Level Elements are added to a Matroska file the `SeekHead` Element(s) MUST be updated so that the `SeekHead` Element(s) itemize the identify and position of all Top-Level Elements.
-Editing, removing, or adding Elements to a Matroska file often requires that some existing Elements be voided or extended; therefore, it is recommended to use Void Elements as padding in between Top-Level Elements.
+Editing, removing, or adding Elements to a Matroska file often requires that some existing Elements be voided or extended; therefore, it is RECOMMENDED to use Void Elements as padding in between Top-Level Elements.

 # CRC-32